Enriched model categories and presheaf categories

-\begin{prop}\mylabel{flesh} Let $\nu\colon \sD\rtarr \sE$ be a $\sV$-functor and let $\sM$ be a $\sV$-model category.
-If $\nu$ is essentially surjective, then $(\nu_!,\nu^*)$ is a Quillen adjunction, and it is a Quillen equivalence if $\nu$ is an $\sM$-weak equivalence. \end{prop} \begin{proof} If $\nu$ is essentially surjective, easy diagram chases show that $\nu^*$ creates the level fibrations and weak equivalences of $\mathbf{Fun} (\sE^{op},\sM)$, so that we have a Quillen $\sV$-adjunction.
-Clearly $\nu_!
+\begin{proof} We have a Quillen adjunction since $\nu^*$ preserves (level) fibrations and weak equivalences.
+By \cite[1.3.16]{Hovey} or \cite[16.2.3]{MP}, to show that $(\nu_!,\nu^*)$ is a Quillen equivalence, it suffices to show that $\nu^*$ creates the weak equivalences in $\mathbf{Fun} (\sD^{op},\sM)$ and that $\et\colon X \rtarr \nu^*\nu_!X$ is a weak equivalence when $X$ is cofibrant.
+When $\nu$ is essentially surjective, easy diagram chases show that $\nu^*$ creates the fibrations and weak equivalences of $\mathbf{Fun} (\sD^{op},\sM)$.
+Comparing composites of left adjoints, $\nu_!
 F_d$ is the left adjoint $F_{\nu d}$ of $ev_d\com \nu^*$, and $\et\colon X\rtarr \nu^*\nu_!
 X$ is given on objects $X=F_dM$ by maps of the form that we require to be weak equivalences when $\nu$ is an $\sM$-weak equivalence.
 The functor $\nu^*$ preserves colimits, since these are defined levelwise, and the relevant colimits (those used to construct cell objects) preserve weak equivalences.
-Thus $\et$ is a weak equivalence when $X$ is cofibrant and $\nu$ is an $\sM$-weak equivalence.
-This implies that $(\nu_!,\nu^*)$ is a Quillen equivalence (see \cite[1.3.16]{Hovey} or \cite[A.2]{MMSS}). \end{proof}
+Therefore $\et$ is a weak equivalence when $X$ is cofibrant. \end{proof}